What Is Zero Trust Architecture & Why Does Your Business Need It?

 Did you know 46% of all cyber breaches impact businesses with fewer than 1,000 employees?
 It’s a staggering statistic that highlights the vulnerability of small to medium-sized businesses (SMBs) today.
-With the rise of remote work, BYOD (Bring Your Own Device) policies, and cloud services, traditional methods of securing business networks are becoming obsolete.
+With the rise of remote work, BYOD (Bring Your Own Device) policies, and cloud services, traditional cybersecurity methods are becoming obsolete.
 This blog post introduces Zero-Trust Architecture (ZTA), a revolutionary approach to cybersecurity that can help protect your business’s valuable assets and data.

 What is Zero Trust Architecture?